m92vyas/llm-reader/README.md

 url= <url_to_scrape>

 # get html source text
-# first time the below function will take some time as it loads the web driver, subsequent run will be faster
 # You can use your own function to get the html source text

 page_source = await get_page_source(url)